M/F Romsdalsfjord, LNG-powered Ferry

-There are four large ferries operated by Fjord1 on the Molde-Westnes line.
-This is the largest Norwegian ferry carrier, its fleet includes 68 ferries for passenger transport and 18 high-speed vessels on Express lines.
+There are four large ferries operated by Fjord1 on the Molde-Vestnes line.
+This is the largest Norwegian ferry carrier, its fleet includes 68 ferries for passenger transport and 18 high-speed vessels on express lines.
 In addition, the company carries out land transportation, having about 500 buses.

 The company is a pioneer of environmentally friendly technologies in the fleet - the first ferry using liquefied natural gas as a fuel began to operate regular flights in 2000.
 Now the company has 12 such vessels, our ferry Romsdalfjord is one of them.

 Romsdalsfjord ferry was built by Gdansk shipyard "Remontowa" and put into operation in August 2010 (2 days ago before our voyage he was exactly 3 years old!).
 This new generation ferries developed specially for LNG-engines, reducing emissions of CO2 by 20%.

 The power plant includes three diesel generators, two of which can operate on conventional diesel fuel if necessary.
 Two "Azipods" with a capacity of 1000 kW are used as propellers (this is a gondola with an electric motor and a screw-propeller capable of turning in azimuth, which allows the vessel to move even sideways).